pyeventsourcing/eventsourcing/docs/topics/quick_start.rst

 Application
 ===========

-Define an application object factory, that constructs an application with library class :class:`~eventsourcing.application.base.ApplicationWithPersistencePolicies` with an example repository.
+Finally, define an application object factory, that constructs an application object from library class :class:`~eventsourcing.application.base.ApplicationWithPersistencePolicies`.
+The application class happens to take an active record strategy object and a session object.

+The active record strategy is an instance of class :class:`~eventsourcing.infrastructure.sqlalchemy.activerecords.SQLAlchemyActiveRecordStrategy`.
+The session object is an argument of the application factory, and will be a normal SQLAlchemy session object.

 .. code:: python